ORares13/PetSafe/README.md

 1. Launch the Expo app on a mobile device.
 2. The app will display the pet’s environmental data in real-time and alert the user when unsafe conditions are detected.

-## **Push Notifications:**
-- If unsafe environmental conditions are detected, the app will send a push notification to the user’s mobile device to alert them to take action.